-Whole-House Surge Protection in Webster & Rochester
+Whole-House Surge Protector Installation in Webster & Rochester, NY

 Let Lon Lockwood Electric protect your valuable electronics with a whole-house surge protector.
 If you are like most people, you probably have a few power strip surge protectors throughout your house to protect your home from power surges.
 Unfortunately, most provide little to no protection against power surges.